-Trademarks online and domain names

-What regime governs the protection of trademarks online and domain names?
+Trademarks online and domain names What regime governs the protection of trademarks online and domain names?

-The Act covers within its scope the protection of trademarks online.
-Malta does not, however, presently have specific legislation regulating the protection of domain names and therefore, trademark law is generally relied upon in the case of disputes involving domain names.
-The Network Information Centre Malta is the entity responsible for the administration of the '.mt' country-specific domain.
+The Act covers, within its scope, the protection and use of trademarks online.
+However, Maltese does not presently have specific legislation regulating the protection of domain names and therefore, trademark law is generally relied upon in the case of disputes involving domain names.
+The Network Information Centre Malta (NIC-Malta) is the entity responsible for the administration of the .mt country-specific domain and has implemented a Domain Name Registration Policy.